buildwithgrove/docs/docs/supported-methods/supported-methods/ethereum.md

 | `web3_sha3` | Returns Keccak-256 (not the standardized SHA3-256) of the given data |

 ## Ethereum Trace
+Eth-Trace is a specialized toolset for interacting with the Ethereum blockchain, enabling developers to trace and explore transaction history.
+With Eth-Trace's supported methods, developers can delve into the Ethereum network's historical data, querying transactional details, account balances, and more.

 | Methods | Description |
 |---------|-------------|